chriseldredge/chriseldredge.github.io/source/_posts/2013-07-30-putting-the-web-into-webapi.markdown

 the pieces it needs to drive state, just like Roy T. Fielding intended when ReST was first described.

-Do you have third party clients that consume your api?
+Do you have third party developers who consume your api?
 Now you don't have to give them a separate document or website that describes (out of band) how to use your api.
 Just link them to `yourwebsite/api`, and they can read the